Fun With Stress 1.5

 Level I: Insignificant input

-This has already been discussed in part 1.4; it’s all the input that’s immediately forgotten and doesn’t create any output we’re consciously aware of.
+This has already been discussed in the previous chapter; it’s all the input that’s immediately forgotten and doesn’t create any output we’re consciously aware of.
 The vast majority of input we run into on a daily basis belongs to this level.

 Level II: Significant but harmless input (mild stress response)